Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/advanced/controlling-instantiation-of-view-models.md

 ## How to control the view model instantiation using a UserControl

+@alert important
-Note that it is best to use the *IViewModelFactory* for view model instantation because it is a more generic solution
+Note that it is best to use the `IViewModelFactory` for view model instantation because it is a more generic solution
+@end

-Controlling the instantiation of the view model dynamically when using the *UserControl* is extremely easy.
-You can override the *GetViewModelInstance(object)* method like this:
+Controlling the instantiation of the view model dynamically when using the `UserControl` is extremely easy.
+You can override the `GetViewModelInstance(object)` method like this:

 ```
 protected override IViewModel GetViewModelInstance(object dataContext)